 Liverpool's HEP group has excellent computing infrastructure in place to support its work.
 Core research systems are housed in our newly refurbished, air conditioned data centre in the Oliver Lodge Laboratory.

-The primary computing requirements for the group are served by a distributed system of managed desktop PCs and laptops, supported by over 150TB of high performance RAID storage.
-A local Tier-3 compute and storage cluster is used for both interactive analysis and batch processing.
-All research systems run industry-standard Centos 7 Linux, with a large collection of customised scientific computing software suites and collaborative development tools.
+The primary computing requirements for the group are served by a distributed system of managed desktop PCs and laptops, supported by over 500TB of high performance RAID storage.
+A local Tier-3 computer and storage cluster is used for both interactive analysis and batch processing, with 60TFlops of GPU accelerators.
+All research systems run industry-standard Centos Linux, with a large collection of customised scientific computing software suites and collaborative development tools.

 Research systems are networked with 10Gigabit connections using a mesh of Force10 switches.
 The department has dedicated high-availability and high throughput network links to the rest of the University and other institutions.

 Liverpool is a member of the UK GridPP project as a Tier-2 supporting computing and data storage for the STFC research programme.
-The Liverpool Tier-2 cluster provides approximately 2500 job slots and 1500TB of RAID storage for data analysis, simulations and modelling.
+The Liverpool Tier-2 cluster provides approximately 2750 job slots and 1000TB of RAID storage for data analysis, simulations and modelling.
 The resources are available for a wide variety of users in physical and life sciences worldwide via the Grid.